Jorand/streamelements-widget/ChatCommandObsSourceV5/readme.md

 2) Provide the port and password in the Custom widget setting

 3) In the Custom widget setting add the name of the source and the scene

+Additional: go to [text](https://jebaited.net/) to get your bot token